 The platform has been constructed from recycled plastic, which is durable and non-slip, so should provide many years of service to budding naturalists at the school.
 At the rear is a safety rail and shelf on which specimens can be examined.
 Part of an overall enhancement of the wildlife area at the rear of the school, the platform project has been headed by parent Dan Saberton.
 It was made possible by a grant of £450 from Stafford Borough Council, under their Eco Schools programme, for which the school is very grateful.

 Parent, Dan Saberton (right), pupils and Mr Deaville put the finishing touches to the pond dipping platform during a working party in the Woodland Garden.

 You're not supposed to dive in, Mr D.!

-Staff and Pupils may log in to Office 365 here.
+Staff may log in to Office 365 here.

 We encourage our Parents to pay for their child's lunches and visits via their ParentPay account.
 If you have lost your login details please contact the School Office for help.

 All the information published on our website can be requested as a paper copy from the School Office, this will be provided free of charge.